NessJade96/Object-Oriented-Programming--Team-Profile_generator/README.md

 A Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

+## User setup:

+To run the style sheets run the following commands into the terminal:

+- npm run css

+Then open a new terminal window and type:

+- npm run start

 ## Planning Notes:

 1. Create all the files required for developement and testing.
 Create the index.html and do the styling w/ tailwind and dummy text into html.